 Starting with the development of DDT in the 1940s many classes of synthetic insecticides have been developed.
-In each case resistant populations of Table 3.1.
+In each case resistant populations of insects have been observed (table 11.1).
+There are now approximately 500 species of insects that have Table 11.1.
 Major classes of insecticides and the time to the first reported failure due to resistant populations of insects.
 Data from Georghiou (1986).